pbenner/modhmm/README.md

 }
 ```

-The following configuration can be used if data instead is given as bigWig files:
+The following configuration can be used if data instead is given in bigWig format:
 ```R
 {
     # Data is provided as bigWig files.
 Set all coverage files static!